 One of Florida’s most-loved state parks and one of the most beautiful beaches in Florida is Honeymoon Island State Park.
 The park consists of four miles of beach, three miles of trails, and a chance to see plenty of wildlife.

 There are plenty of activities on Honeymoon Island to keep everyone busy, no matter their interests – swimming, hiking, biking, relaxing on the beach, and more.

 Before you head off on a fantastic adventure, you need to know a few nitty-gritty details.
 How do you get there, do you need money, are there public restrooms – you know, all the good stuff.

 So, you’ll find all that below before moving on to the good stuff – things to do at Honeymoon Island.

 Directions to Honeymoon Island

 The really cool thing about Honeymoon Island in Florida is how easy it is to get there from several well-visited destinations.
-If you’re visiting Tampa, St Petersburg, Sarasota, or anywhere else in the central Gulf Coast of Florida, then Honeymoon Island is a really simple day trip.
+If you’re visiting Tampa, St Petersburg, Sarasota, or anywhere else in the central Gulf Coast and staying at one of the best Florida Airbnb options, then Honeymoon Island is a really simple day trip.

 How to Get to Honeymoon Island